thanhtrungvo8401/research-automation-testing-fe/README.md

 + expect: the end behavior that user see => don't care the detail implementation.

-+ mock module success, failed cases.
++ with api we can: mock module success, failed cases

++ use hook: write unit test for hooks, when hook is used in component => expect hook to be called only... don't care it is right or wrong (the unit test do already).